wp-plugins/mk-simple-backups/readme.txt

 Backups will be stored within a folder in wp-content and be downloadable from the Backend.
 Once the downloads are finished, the backup files on the Server can be flushed.

+What's good:
+* Simple: Choose what is included in your Backup and download the resulting ZIP Archive from your Backend
+* Unotrusive: Nested within the "Tools" Submenu and comes without any bling bling, following WP Backend Styles
+* Lightweight: 28KB zipped, 72KB unzipped

-Plugin Author does not take any responsibility for the safety of your data or the integrity of the generated backups.
+The plugin author does not take any responsibility for the safety of your data or the integrity of the generated backups.

 == Installation ==